Last updated: February 22, 2021

 Boasting a rocky beach with netted swimming enclosure, a fenced playground, change rooms and excellent BBQ and picnic facilities, Clifton Gardens Reserve has been a popular picnic spot for families since the 19th century.

-Clifton Gardens is also a popular spot with dog owners, with lots of space for dogs to run around, both in the park as well as on the beach and in the water.
+Clifton Gardens is also a popular beach for dog owners, with lots of space for dogs to run around, both in the park as well as on the beach and in the water.

 Next door neighbour Chowder Bay is a great place to relax with a coffee and a bite at one of the kiosks or cafes.